 The United States Marshals Service (USMS) is the enforcement arm of the federal courts, responsible for serving warrants and other court orders, apprehending wanted fugitives, providing protection for the federal judiciary, transporting federal prisoners, protecting endangered federal witnesses (More commonly known as Witness Protection) and managing assets seized from criminal enterprises.
 The US Marshal's Service supposedly is responsible for a narrow majority, about 55%, of all arrests made by federal law enforcement.
 For more information, and a list of fictional uses, see U.S. Marshal.

 The guys in who guard the President, Vice President, Secretary of Homeland Security and other officials, wearing Sinister Shades doing it.
 The United States Secret Service (USSS) also investigates financial crimes such as counterfeiting, credit card fraud, computer crimes, etc., but aren't terribly well known for that, although that was their original role when they were created in 1865.
 They didn't get their protection role until 1901, after the assassination of President William McKinleynote .
 Formerly under the Treasury Department, they were moved to Homeland Security post-9/11.
 Since then, the Secret Service is also tasked with handling security for particular "National Special Security Events," like political conventions, State of the Union speeches, even the Olympics, that might be a target for terrorists.
 Who gets Secret Service protection is controlled by Congress.
 Former Presidents receive protection for the remainder of their livesnote and major Presidential candidates can get it fairly early on in the primary.
 There are no hard rules for when candidates are given protection; the metric is a very fuzzy "how good are their chances of winning the election and how many cranks have started threatening them".
 Barack Obama currently holds the record for receiving Secret Service protection the earliest of any candidate for President.
 If you guessed that the color of his skin has something to do with this, you win a cookie.
 However, the Secret Service also provides guards to protect the White House.
 They wear uniforms and carry firearms the same as any other police officer, and have patrol cars for traveling near the White House, and are known as the "Secret Service, Uniformed Division."
 These guys also travel along with the President providing additional security and firepower as part of a "Counter-Assault Team," basically a SWAT team that exists to fight off an organized, armed attack on the President.
-Among their toys, they have an SUV that has a frickin' pop-up minigun, presumably as a last line of defense to cut down attackers, along with half of whatever city the President happens to be in at the time.
-See link here.
 The USSS has the best rate of capturing criminals of any American law-enforcement organization.
 Due to the nature of counterfeiting, it is a crime for losers (your odds of being caught if you decide to do it in a big way are over 90%), unless you are an actual enemy nation.
 (Germany started counterfeiting the dollar in WWII after they had their fill of fake pound notes.
 Modern-day counterfeiters include Iran and North Korea.)
 They have, by law, access to the cooperation of any and every other part of the Federal government, including the military, in fulfilling their protective duties.
 In fiction: Probably the best known example focusing on the USSS is the Clint Eastwood movie In the Line of Fire.